 So I just got my shiny new Apple TV 4K and I rushed to set it up as quickly as possible so I could watch those new 4K HDR movies on my 4K TV!
-It’s also way faster and better than the 2nd generation Apple TV that I refused to upgrade until Apple moved to supporting 4K.
+It’s also way faster and better than the 2nd generation Apple TV that I refused to upgrade until Apple moved to support 4K.

-In this article, I’m going to go over all the steps to setup your new Apple TV 4K so that you can start enjoying the new super high-definition content.
+In this article, I’m going to go over all the steps to set up your new Apple TV 4K so that you can start enjoying the new super high-definition content.
 The first step is to plug it in, connect it to your TV using an HDMI cable and connect it to the Internet using an Ethernet cable.
 You’ll definitely want to use a wired cable over wireless since streaming 4K content will require more bandwidth.

 Setup Apple TV 4K

 When you turn on your TV and change the input source to the HDMI connection for the Apple TV 4K, you should see a message on how to pair your remote with the Apple TV 4K.